Things start to get hectic at indoor sports facilities this time of year — at least for those of us who don’t enjoy year-round warm weather.

 Parents and kids will be looking for things to do when schools are out, especially during the winter months when options for getting active are limited.
 Camps for days such as the day after Thanksgiving or Martin Luther King, Jr. Day can get great turnout.

-You can also take it a step further and plan not just for the expected school closings, but for unexpected ones.
+You can also take it a step further.
+Plan not just for the expected school closings, but for unexpected ones.

 Sometimes your facility can stay safely open even when some local school districts are closed for snow.
-Having an event planned for this type of situation is exactly what Harford Sports Performance Center in Connecticut did last year, and their clients have come to love and expect their open-gym-style events every time school is out.
+Having an event planned for this type of situation is exactly what Harford Sports Performance Center in Connecticut did last year.
+Their clients have come to love and expect their open-gym-style events every time school is out.
 (Click here to read more about Harford Sports Performance Center’s events.)

 Create Your Black Friday Deals